xieyangshuying/FRC/README.md

 # Fiber Recording Together with Cystometry (FRC)
 FRC is an open-source MATLAB program used for synchronized recording data analysis, including fiber data, bladder pressure data and mouse behavior data.
-This toolbox is demonstrated in the paper "Simultaneous measurement of neuronal activity in the pontine micturition center and cystometry in freely moving mice"
+This toolbox is demonstrated in the paper "Simultaneous measurement of neuronal activity in the pontine micturition center and cystometry in freely moving mice".
 ## Installation
 #### 1. Extract the ZIP file (or clone the GitHub repository) somewhere you can easily reach it.
 #### 2. Add the FRC/ folder to your path in MATLAB by e.g.,